gidavies/WebAppDevOpsLab/README.md

     - Target Folder: $(build.artifactstagingdirectory)
 <img src="images/S_5.png" width="624"/>

 4. Move the Copy Files task to be after the Build solution task and save (but not queue) the build.
-The tests will now be available in the build output.
+The tests will now be available in the build output the next time the build runs.
 The next step is to execute the tests in the release.

 5. Open the Release definition (Build and Release | Releases | Edit) and click on the tasks for the QA environment.
 Click the + button, select the Test tab and select the Visual Studio Test task.
 The Selenium tests are within a unit test so this task can execute them.
 <img src="images/S_6.png" width="624"/>

-6. Select the test task and edit the Test assemblies to only run the UI Tests and not any test (e.g. unit tests) that have test in their name.
-In this example the project was called WebApp.UITest so \*\*\\*UITest\*.dll will only find those assemblies.
-If you chose a different name adjust this as appropriate.
+6. Select the test task.
+In the Test filter criteria field add TestCategory=PhantomJS.
+This will only execute tests that have the matching [TestCategory] property in the code provides control over which tests to run.
 <img src="images/S_7.png" width="624"/>

 7. Ensure the test task is the last task and save the release.